 Beyond the Classroom

 In addition to the many co-curricular opportunities available, the Walford Junior School encourages students to be active in a range of initiatives that encourage agency, challenge thinking, build connections and are fun.
-An annual Junior School Musical and Christmas Concert ensure a role for everyone on stage, whilst the Artist in Residence program inspires creative works for the annual art exhibition.
+An annual Junior School Musical and Christmas Concert ensure a role for everyone on stage, whilst the In-Residence programs across curriculum areas inspire connected learning.

-The knowledge and thinking of students is enriched through participation in a variety of competitions throughout the year.
+Knowledge and thinking is enriched through participation in a variety of competitions throughout the year.
 These include:

 RoboCup digital technologies competition